minprog/webapps/projects/project 2/content.md

   browser sessions.
 * When getting the error: `ValueError: signal only works in main thread` it means you have set `FLASK_DEBUG` to `1`.
-To resolve this issue run `unset FLASK_DEBUG` to disable debug mode as is isn't compatible with Flask-SocketIO.
+To resolve this issue run `unset FLASK_DEBUG` to disable debug mode as it isn't compatible with Flask-SocketIO.